Berlin Travel Journal

 > The Plan

 A few weeks after our North-Holland week-end I decide to check the internet to see if it's possible to spend the Easter week-end in Berlin.
-There are plenty hotels in Berlin, but I'm looking for something more personal, as we enjoyed staying in a B&B in North-Holland.
+I'm looking for something more personal than a hotelroom, as we enjoyed staying in a B&B in North-Holland.
 Soon I find a good website with B&B's and homestay possibilities and I send a request for a room for 2 nights in the Easter week-end.
 The room turns out to be no longer available, but I receive 3 alternatives by e-mail.
 One of them seems the ideal room for us: a beautiful room with a bath, pretty close to the city center.
 We make the booking and start looking forward to the week-end.
 After some calculation for the exact travelling time we find out that it will be a relatively short week-end and we check the possibilities to depart one day earlier.
 At least we book a formule 1 hotel ahead for the fridaynight.
 The hotel is close to Berlin and arrival time is any time we'd like.
 Now we can leave Groningen immediately after Peter's start of the week-end at 17.00 on friday in the afternoon.
 Spending the night in this motel, so close to Berlin, we can be in the city as early as possible on saturday morning.
 But it turns out to be no problem to get the afternoon off so we can start our trip at noon that friday.